Trade ChakraIndia Trade ChakraIndia Business Trade Chakra

 • To indicate the factors which are hampering economic development.

-• To determine the machinery, which will be necessary for the successful implementation of each stage of plan.
+• To determine the machinery, that would be necessary for the successful implementation of each stage of plan.

 • Periodical assessment of the progress of the plan.